 CML has established relationships with major global corporations across international supply chains.
-SMA camera actuators are in production under license by global manufacturers, which are currently shipping in volumes of millions in smartphones, drones and wearables.
+Our solutions are in production under licence by global manufacturers, which are currently shipping in volumes of 10s of millions in devices.

-Although much of CML's technology is developed at its headquarters, CML's teams regularly support customers and their supply chains around the world, particularly in China.
+Although much of CML's technology is developed at its headquarters, CML's teams regularly support customers and their supply chains around the world.
 This can be as varied as a design review at an R&D centre, assembly facility equipment installation, performance and reliability testing, or a supplier audit.

 CML’s mission is to provide world class designs for its customers, enabling more powerful, compact and precise solutions than before.

 CML's patented platform technology uses SMA smart material for high precision movements